corecraftmc/Kelp/README.md

-# A fork of Purpur used for @corecraftMC
+A personalized fork of Purpur used for CoreCraft